 Click Continue.
 A window displaying the API file information will appear.

 Click Import to import the API collection.
+This step may take a little while.

 Postman will now display the API collection in your workspace's Collection and API tabs.